 There are two real ale pubs, both on Main Street: The Black Lion, at the top of the village, and The Bluebell Inn at the bottom (currently closed).

 In October 2014, a new War Memorial in the village was unveiled near to the ancient village spring.
 The memorial is a stone obelisk with inscribed plaques on its base.

 The village has a thriving social scene, with its Village Hall hosting a number of activities and dances as well as being home to the Blackfordby branch of the Women’s Institute.
-The village also has its own youth football team.

 Discover the gardens and download a map.